Launching Emacs

 fixing a typo in a 200 MB log file, demonstrating something with no

-muscle-memory key bindings — bypass Jotain entirely:
+muscle-memory key bindings — bypass Jotain entirely (the just quick

 -Q skips early-init.el, init.el, site-lisp, and ~/.emacs.d/;